SheffSix/SIMS2AD/README.md

 ###v0.4.1
 ####Bug Fixes
 * When removing a group membership, the e-mail report did not show the removed member if $Name was not present
-* Removing students from teaching groups, the call to function RemoveGroupMembership did not specify "$($Member.Name)"
+* Removing students from teaching groups, the call to function RemoveGroupMembership did not specify `"$($Member.Name)"`

 ###v0.4
 ####CHANGES
 * Directly setting targetAddress and proxyAddresses to a user account proved unreliable.
 Now using built-in Exchange command Enable-RemoteMailbox.
-* Commands run inside If (!($Simulate)) {} statements are now followed by Else {}, writing the command to the console/log.
+* Commands run inside `If (!($Simulate)) {} statements are now followed by Else {}`, writing the command to the console/log.

 ###v0.3
 ####Changes
-* New config item, $MSOLDomain.
+* New config item, `$MSOLDomain`.
 Specifies native domain name of the Microsoft Online organisation.

 ####Bug Fixes
 * On premises mailboxes were not able to e-mail new MSOL mailboxes.
-MSOL users are now created with the targetAddress property set. <mailprefix>@SouthHunsley.microsoftonline.com
+MSOL users are now created with the targetAddress property set. `<mailprefix>@SouthHunsley.microsoftonline.com`
 * MSOL Mailboxes were created with an incorrect e-mail address.
-Users are now created with an entry added into the proxyAddresses property. <mailprefix>@southhunsley.org.uk
+Users are now created with an entry added into the proxyAddresses property. `<mailprefix>@southhunsley.org.uk`

 ###v0.2
 ####Changes